 The review of individual transition plans will consider the scope of the transition to be achieved and the unique circumstances related to the setting in question.
 MMAC will allow reasonable timeframes for large infrastructure changes.
 MMAC will track responses with dedicated follow up on a semi-annual basis.
-This will be done for 100% of Adult Day Care providers.
+This will be done for 100% of Adult Day Care providers and AIDS Waiver Attendant Care providers.